till-s/mecatica-usb/README.md

    (under linux: using the vanilla `snd-usb-audio` driver) is converted into a `i2s` stream in the FPGA and forwarded to an audio-codec.

-The TSILL Usb package also comes with an example design for the Digilent ZYBO (first version) development board which features a Zynq-XC7Z010 device.
+The Mecatica Usb package also comes with an example design for the Digilent ZYBO (first version) development board which features a Zynq-XC7Z010 device.
 While this board is already old - it is the one I have and porting the design to its successor or a similar one should be straightforward.